 If you’re planning to make changes to your child’s bedtime routine and sleep habits, it might help to explain your plans for a new bedtime routine to your child.
 Be consistent with sticking to the plan.

 How do I deal with my eight-year-old’s fears and anxieties at bedtime?

 You could try sleep relaxation strategies to handle bedtime worries.
 For example, talk about your child’s fears with him or get him to try writing his thoughts in a journal.
 Breathing and muscle relaxation exercises might also help.

 How do I stop my child from calling out and getting out of bed at night?

 A positive bedtime routine can cut down on bedtime battles.
 Once your child is in bed, let her know that you expect her to stay quietly in her bed until sleep comes.
 Going to bed too early can make this problem worse, so think about how long it takes your child to fall asleep after the lights are turned off.

 Read our article on calling out and getting out of bed for more tips and strategies.

 What do I do about my child’s head-banging and rocking to sleep?

 Try to ignore the behaviour, work on ways to reduce the noise, and keep your child safe.
 For example, you could move the bed away from the wall and check and tighten the bed screws.
+Sometimes moving the mattress onto the floor in the middle of the room helps to ease the disruption to the rest of the family.
 See your GP if you’re worried.

 My three-year-old demands bottles of milk overnight.
 How can I stop this pattern?